 The Concordat to Support Research Integrity was developed in collaboration with the Funding and Research Councils, Wellcome Trust and various government departments.
 It provides a comprehensive national framework for good research conduct and governance.

-The concordat sets out five commitments that will provide assurances that research in the UK continues to be underpinned by the highest standards of rigour and integrity.
+The Concordat sets out five commitments that provide assurances that research in the UK continues to be underpinned by the highest standards of rigour and integrity:

-The Higher Education Funding Council for England (HEFCE) now requires institutions eligible to receive their research funding to comply with the concordat.
-This has been made a condition of receiving HEFCE funds specified in institutions' funding agreements and applies from 2013-14.
+Research England requires institutions eligible to receive their research funding to comply with the Concordat.
+This is a condition of receiving Research England funds, specified in institutions' funding agreements, and has applied since 2013-14.

-The University's Research Ethics Subcommittee mapped current University policy and practice to the five commitments outlined in the concordat to support research integrity, identifying areas of good practice and areas for consideration and development in our ongoing responsibility and commitment to our research and innovation staff.
+Each year the University's Research Ethics Committee maps current university policy and practice to the five commitments, identifying areas of good practice, and areas for consideration and development in our ongoing responsibilities to our research and innovation staff, participants and users.

-The Research Integrity Concordat commitment (PDF, 269.4KB) indicates that the University is compliant with the concordat.
-Evidence of policy, guidance and support available within the University is presented together with a series of recommendations for the University, heads of departments, directors of research centres and researchers to ensure compliance with the concordat and importantly, to ensure that its principles are embedded within everyday practice.
+The annually produced Commitment to the Concordat (published above) demonstrates the University's compliance with the Concordat.
+Evidence of policy, guidance and support available within the University is presented together with a series of recommendations for the University, heads of departments, directors of research centres and researchers - to ensure compliance with the Concordat and that its principles are embedded within everyday practice.

-The evidence presented is a response to the concordat that has been discussed and approved at the University Academic Board (12 February 2014) following discussion and amendments at University Research Ethics Committee (6 June 2013) and Research and Innovation Committee (28 November 2013).
-This is reviewed and updated annually.
+The evidence presented is a response to the Concordat that has been approved at the University Academic Board, following discussion and development at the University Research Ethics Committee and the Research and Innovation Committee.
+This is reviewed and updated every Autumn Semester.

 Research Integrity Responsibilities

 - Responsibilities of Heads of Departments and Directors of Research Centres

 - Responsibilities of Researchers